jruels/sre-class/labs/Lab2.md

 5. **Test Automation**
    - Run `PatchEC2Instances` on one instance via Systems Manager.
    - Manually trigger the Lambda function and verify snapshot deletion.
+     - Go to the Lambda service, and select functions.
+     - Select the Test panel
+     - In the JSON area remove the sample, and replace it with `{}`

 6. **Cleanup**

    - Terminate EC2 instances.
    - Delete snapshots, Lambda function, and EventBridge rule.